trainingDay25/MandarinTrainer/README.md

 ## Getting Started

-**0. start.bat**

-Easiest way is to use the start.bat - It will create the venv, install dependencies and start the flask server.
-Alternativly you can follow the next steps and install it manually as well.

-start.bat will at the second run only launch the Mandarin Trainer

 **1. Clone the repository**
 ```bash
 git clone https://github.com/your-username/mandarin-trainer.git
 cd mandarin-trainer
 ```

+**2. Run start.bat**

+Easiest way is to use the start.bat - It will create the venv, install dependencies and start the flask server.
+Alternativly you can follow the next steps and install it manually as well.

+start.bat will at the second run only launch the Mandarin Trainer

-**2. Create a virtual environment and install dependencies**
+**3. Create a virtual environment and install dependencies**
 ```bash
 python -m venv .venv
 source .venv/bin/activate      # Windows: .venv\Scripts\activate
 pip install -r requirements.txt
 ```

-**3. Run the app**
+**4. Run the app**
 ```bash
 python app.py
 ```